-YouTube is technically part of Google AdWords – but businesses usually treat it differently because of their ad formats.
+YouTube is technically part of Google Ads – but businesses usually treat it differently because of their ad formats.
 While YouTube offers display ads, the most lucrative ads are video format.

 Instagram is technically part of Facebook Ads.
 But like YouTube, businesses usually treat it differently due to formats, audience and intent.

-I wrote a guide to StumbleUpon ads here.
-This guide also offers some interesting ideas.
+I wrote a guide to Quora Ads here.

 DuckDuckGo is a small but rapidly growing search engine focused on user privacy.
 They have a relatively small but still large and dedicated audience.